The Messiah Will Be Beaten In His Face And Have His Beard Pulled Out By His Revilers

-John 21:25 And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.
-Amen.
+And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.
+Amen. —John 21:25

-If there were a compilation of accounts for what occurred during the death of a person by individual witnesses, it would logically be possible that each person who observed the event would record different facts from their own unique perspective.
+If there was a compilation of accounts for what occurred during the death of a person by individual witnesses, it would logically be possible that each person who observed the event would record different facts from their own unique perspective.
 Some of these descriptions would be identical; others would be similar but have additional details not found in the other accounts.
 Still others would have important items missing entirely.
 Finally, it is completely reasonable that some things that would seem to be important to a person doing an investigation of the facts, after the event happened, such as pulling out the beard, would be missing from the record of all eyewitness accounts of every person who watched Jesus’ crucifixion.

 It is a matter of historical record that those who suffered the scourge and were then crucified often had their beards pulled out by their accusers.
 It was considered a part of the process that a condemned man’s beard would be pulled out as a sign of the total disdain for the condemned man’s crimes.